 The story goes that digestive biscuits were first conceived in Victorian times as a medicinal aid for digestion.
 Thus the name.

 I first decided to try my hand at making digestive biscuits after seeing a recipe on the King Arthur Flour site.
-After reading the reviews and doing further research, however, I settled on Gary Rhode’s digestive biscuits recipe as a starting point.
+After reading the reviews and doing further research I settled on Gary Rhode’s digestive biscuits recipe, which sadly you can no longer fine online, as a starting point.

 Ingredients for English Digestive Biscuits: